NinjaInShade/todo/client/README.md

 # Todo application client built with react and bootstrap and (tabler icons)[https://tablericons.com/].

+## PLEASE USE DESKTOP.
+I tried to make it responsive and it simply has failed.
+The main functionality is there.
+Will consider coming back to fix.

+## I want to move on to more advanced projects.
+Probably going to drop bootstrap.

 ## Features i would like frontend to have:

 - fetch data from backend ✘